 A relative newcomer among the coding systems is Crypto Works.
-This system is developed by the Dutch-based Philips.
+The Dutch-based Philips develops this system.

 The 4th byte in the PPUAstring is called the CWP (or Customer Word Pointer).
 It is used to address individual cards.
 The CWP is used only in MOSC cards.

-– In televisions, the process of adjusting a picture to comply with standards used in DVD and HDTV production.
+– In televisions, a picture is adjusted to comply with standards used in DVD and HDTV production.

-– Consumer Electronics Association, the principal industry association for companies that manufacture consumer electronics.
+– Consumer Electronics Association is the principal industry association for companies that manufacture consumer electronics.

-– The technical name for the TV signal that carries the color information (red, green, and blue) needed to produce a color picture; often called chroma.
+The technical name for the TV signal that carries the color information (red, green, and blue) needed to produce a color picture; is often called chroma.

-– Video artefact caused by the color signal lagging the brightness signal; appears as color smearing on the left edges of some onscreen objects; easiest to see with a test pattern that has a colored vertical stripe running down the middle of a white field.
+– Video artefact caused by the color signal lagging the brightness signal; appears as color smearing on the left edges of some onscreen objects; easiest to see with a test pattern with a colored vertical stripe running down the middle of a white field.

 – Analog video signal that includes vertical and horizontal synchronizing information.
 Since both luminance and chrominance signals are encoded together, only a single connection wire or jack is needed.